-- Amazingly extendable: Addition to strong and stable core, WordPress is quite extendable.
-Themes, Plugins, Menu and Widgets give you unlimited possibility to do almost everything you want.
+- Amazingly extendable: Addition to the strong and stable core, WordPress is quite extendable.
+Themes, Plugins, Menu, and Widgets give you the unlimited possibility to do almost everything you want.

 - Compliance with the W3C (World Wide Web Consortium) standards, although this does depend on the theme you’re using.

 - Ability to post content via e-mail or mobile apps.